aws-samples/serverless-patterns/dynamodb-streams-appsync-subscription/README.md

 ## How it works

 This template creates an AppSync api.
 Any new item being created on the DynamoDB table created with this example will invoke a Lambda function that will in turn call an AppSync mutation with data source set as `None`.
-An AppSync subscription will be subscribed to that mutation allowing end users to be notified of a newly created DynamoDB item.trigger an AppSync subscription.
+An AppSync subscription will be subscribed to that mutation allowing end users to be notified of a newly created DynamoDB item.

 More information is available [here](https://repost.aws/knowledge-center/appsync-notify-subscribers-real-time).